Netflix/pollyjs/README.md

 });
 ```

-The above test case would generate the following recording HAR which Polly will use to replay the sign-in request/response when the test is rerun:
+The above test case would generate the following [HAR](http://www.softwareishard.com/blog/har-12-spec/)
+file which Polly will use to replay the sign-in response when the test is rerun:

 ```json
 {